0010 Base model¶

 - anchorDomainName - type name of the anchor's domain.
 This is the super type of the anchor that is one level below Referenceable or if the element does not inherit from Referenceable, take the type that is one level below OpenMetadataRoot.
 For example, if the anchor is of type DataSet, then the domain is Asset.
 If the anchor is DataClassAnnotation then the domain is Annotation.

 - anchorScopeGUID - Unique identifier of the scope of the anchor.
-This is an Open Metadata GUID of an element that represents a scope/ownership of an anchor element.
+This is a unique identifier (GUID) of an open metadata entity that represents a scope/ownership of an anchor element.
 It is used to restrict searches.

 Further information on the use of Anchors